thesauri/arduino-eink-display-progmem/README.md

 ## Changes
 * The font used for rendering text was saved as an array in the RAM, it has been moved to the program space.
 Some other arrays were moved as well.
 * A 5 second delay after refreshing the screen has been removed.
 * Clearing the screen using the `ClearScreen` method now reinitializes the screen as well.
-The function contained the line `//InitEink();`, as a comment.
+The method contained the line `//InitEink();`, as a comment.
 Redrawing the screen without calling `InitEink()` left artifacts on the areas that were not drawn on.